lisa-bird/milestone-project-1/README.md

 * Videos of new classes
 * Bright, consistent colours

-I have created the website with a user centered design to achieve a positive user experience, to make sure users enjoy using the website, wanting to come back again and again.
+The website has been created with a user centered design to achieve a positive user experience, to make sure users enjoy using the website, wanting to come back again and again.

 ## The Scope
-To achieve the user centered approach the website have these features included:
+To achieve the user centered approach the website has these features included:

 * Navigation bar linking to each page
 * Call to action button on home page